SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 #### Q14.
 What is the correct purpose of the relationship management practice?
 - a) Suppliers and their performance are managed to support the provision of services
 - b) Observe services and record and report changes of state identified as events
-- c) Establish and nurture links between the organization and its stakeholders
+- c) Establish and nurture links between the organisation and its stakeholders
 - d) Set clear business-based targets for service performance, so that delivery can be assessed, monitored and managed against these targets
 <details>Answer: c</details>
 <br>

 #### Q15.
-Who holds the responsibility of continual improvement in an organization?
+Who holds the responsibility of continual improvement in an organisation?
 - a) Dedicated full-time team
 - b) Everyone
 - c) Employees